clj-commons/pretty/README.md

 pick a critical line of text out of a long stream of console output, or compare two streams of binary data, a little bit of formatting can go a long way.

-That's what _pretty_ is for.
+That's what _io.aviso/pretty_ is for.
 It adds support for pretty output where it counts:

 * Readable output for exceptions
 * ANSI font and background color support